open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.2/InteroperableConvEnvSpec.md

 ## Chapter 3.
 JSON Envelope Schema

-The structure of a JSON conversation envelope is defined below as a JSON Schema located at [https://github.com/open-voice-interoperability/lib-interop/tree/main/schemas/conversation-envelope/0.9.2/conversation-envelope-schema.json]
+The structure of a JSON conversation envelope is defined as a JSON Schema located at [https://github.com/open-voice-interoperability/lib-interop/tree/main/schemas/conversation-envelope/0.9.2/conversation-envelope-schema.json]

 ## Chapter 4.
 References